PGMY/q2w3-fixed-widget/readme.txt

 == Description ==

-Enable "Fixed widget" option on ANY active widget (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down.
+Enable "Fixed widget" option in widget settings (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down.

-There is no problem to "Fix" (or "Stick") more than one widget.
+There is no problem to "Fix" (or "Stick") more than one widget in a single sidebar.

+The plugin is doing its best in "single sidebar -> multiple widgets" environment.
+You may try to fix widgets in different sidebars, but in most cases the result will be inadequate.

-From version 2.0 you can customize top and bottom margins (Appearance -> Fixed Widget Options).
+On plugin settings page (Appearance -> Fixed Widget Options) you can customize top and bottom margins (see last two screenshots for description).

 Form version 2.1 you can define custom widget IDs and disable plugin on mobile devices.
+Mobile detection is based on [Mobile-Detect project](https://github.com/serbanghita/Mobile-Detect/).

 [Watch the demo](http://store.places-finder.com/cp-ajax-post-load).
 Right sidebar, last three widgets.
 Scroll down to the bottom.

 Supported languages: English, Russian

-Mobile detection is based on [Mobile-Detect project](https://github.com/serbanghita/Mobile-Detect/).

 == Installation ==